The Tams: Career

+By 1973, Key and Cottle had left, and two new singers, John Marshall and Joseph Jones, had joined.

+American singer-songwriter Tameka Harris, born in 1975, is the daughter of Dianne Cottle-Pope and Charles Pope.

 The group did not chart again until 1987, when their song "There Ain't Nothing Like Shaggin'" reached No. 21 in UK, propelled by a regionally-popular dance known as the Carolina shag, which featured heavily in the subsequent 1989 film, Shag.
 However, the track was banned by the BBC because the word "shag" means "to have sexual intercourse" in colloquial British English.

 Still quite popular in the Southeastern United States, they continue to record new music and perform at well-attended concerts.
 In 1999, they were featured performers with Jimmy Buffett on his CD, Beach House on the Moon, and also toured with him around the country.

-American singer-songwriter Tameka Harris, born in 1975, is the daughter of Dianne Cottle-Pope and Charles Pope.
+Because of financial reasons, the group split in the 1980s, with Charles Pope, Robert Lee Smith, and Horace Key leaving to form a new Tams, while Joseph Pope remained in the original.
+Two versions of the Tams continue to tour to this day: one still led by Smith, who is now semi-retired, and another led by "Little Red" Cottle, son of Albert Cottle.

+Although the group members split up, both sides of the group, both original members and later additions to both groups, remained friends with one another, only they weren't on good terms when it came to the music business.

+In a 2026 interview, Smith spoke of high regard of the Tams group led by Little Red, saying "These are the original Tams.
+But now we got we got a new Tams coming, which is just as good as the old Tams.
+They is on the scene.
+They doing one heck of a job on the scene.
+So, you know, the Tams name going to stand, right now it's Little Red and his Tams, but they still the Tams because you know Little Red has been with us from when he was five or six years old."

 Charles Pope died from Alzheimer's disease on July 11, 2013, at the age of 76.

-Later years

-In recent years the group has been led by Albert "Little Red" Cottle Jr., the son of former member Albert Cottle.